-Cats are famously independent, which is one reason why they are so well suited as pets, especially for those who are best suited to furry friend who isn’t so needy.
+Cats are famously independent, which is one reason why they are so well suited as pets, especially for those who don’t want a furry friend that’s overly needy.

-This personality trait can have a flip side, as it can potentially make them a bit anti-social and unpredictable.
-So, if you’re introducing a new cat to your home and to other pets, be patient, understanding and approach with care – with a bit of time, everyone should get on just fine.
+This personality trait can have a flip side, though, as it can potentially make them a bit anti-social and unpredictable.
+So, if you’re wondering how to introduce a kitten to a dog or a cat, the first thing to know is that you’ll have to be patient, understanding and approach with care – with a bit of time, everyone should get on just fine.

 Bringing a kitten home